 - Ask For What You Want — Yes, I’m talking sexually and professionally but also of the universe.
 I grew up in an age and environment where it wasn’t cool to ask, but more godly to give till you were spent.
 I’m learning that I have much more to give as I boldly ask for what I want.
 Don’t limit your requests to only those things to which you’ll likely hear, “Yes.”
 Giving equal strength to the skill of asking is asking what others want of you and then telling them clearly what you can do for them.

 - Sleep More — This past year reminded me that sleep isn’t something I owe anyone or a pill I need to take, but a beautiful gift.
 I plan to indulge in this gift much more.
 Our bodies and souls are recharged with energy and health and healed while we sleep.
 I learned that human growth hormone is produced during sleep.
 If you feel hungry in the morning, you’re producing it and your body is healing.
 If you don’t your sexual health may be suffering.

 - Set Business Goals Achievable in One Month — I frequently set my goals too far into the future and then life gets complicated or I experience a period with little sleep and I lose heart.
 I think it’s important to be doing something that you’ll want to do for the next five years so so, but set your goals so you can see results consistently as you go along.
 If I miss one month I haven’t lost the entire year.
 There’s always next month.

 There’s my plan for 2013.
-It’s only January 1st and I’m already seeing good results from my goals.
+It’s only January 1st and I’m already seeing good results from my sexual health goals.
 Simple is better.
 Be honest with yourself and with others and you’ll enjoy living.